veilin/angular-interview/README.md

 ## Tasks

-1. Currently, while loading the list of earthquakes from the backend, the list is empty.
-Please create a placeholder / loading indicator.
-2. Order the list by Date or Magnitude
+1. Order the list by Date (or Magnitude)
-3. The list of earthquakes are displayed, and a detail view is defined.
+2. The list of earthquakes are displayed, and a detail view is defined.
 Please hook them up.
-4. Time is currently not displaying correctly, please format as standard ISO date format.
+3. Time is currently not displaying correctly, please format as standard ISO date format.
-5. How would you refactor / improve the current code?
+4. How would you refactor / improve the current code?
 Show us.
+5. Currently, while loading the list of earthquakes from the backend, the list is empty.
+Please create a placeholder / loading indicator.

 # Further details